Thomas Somerville Stewart: Professional life

-He likely received his initial training at the Franklin Institute (joining as a life member in 1831) although rosters of the drawing class no longer survive for that period.
+He likely received his initial training at the Franklin Institute (joining as a life member in 1831), although rosters of the drawing class no longer survive for that period.
 As a member of the Franklin Institute, he served on the Committee on the Cabinet of Models and later on the Committees of the Library and Exhibitions.
 He was also a manager of the Institute.
 In 1868, he was a member of a committee of the Franklin Institute which evaluated the recent patent for a fireproof floor assembly which would now be considered "composite decking."

-Stewart was admitted to membership in the Athenaeum of Philadelphia in 1874.
+Stewart was admitted membership into the Athenaeum of Philadelphia in 1874.